eehakkin/pam-ssh-auth-info/README.md

 * AuthenticationMethods
   - must contain **password** (or **password:pam**) or must not be set
-  - should contain a comma separated list of authentication method names with **password** (or **password:pam**) as the last list item so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
+  - should contain comma-separated lists of authentication method names with **password** (or **password:pam**) as the last list items so that there are successfully completed authentication methods and public credentials (e.g. keys) during the PAM authentication, for example
     ```
     AuthenticationMethods publickey,password
     ```
-    for mandatory public key authentication or
+    for mandatory public key authentication and
+    mandatory PAM authentication using password authentication or
     ```
     AuthenticationMethods publickey,password password
     ```
-    for optional public key authentication
+    for optional public key authentication and
+    mandatory PAM authentication using password authentication
 * PasswordAuthentication yes
 * UsePAM yes